-3.3.3.3 Dollar Fields (Slides 19-21)
+3.3.3 Dollar Fields (Slides 19-21)

-The PDE Record layout includes eleven fields that must be populated with dollar amounts.
-These eleven fields can be categorized as detail cost fields, summary cost fields, patient liability payment fields, and plan payment fields.
+The PDE Record layout includes 13 fields that must be populated with dollar amounts.
+These 13 fields can be categorized as detail cost fields, summary cost fields, patient liability payment fields, and plan payment fields.
 Each of these fields impacts Part D payment.
-In cost fields, plans must report the dollar amount based on their pricing approach (either lock-in or pass through) as described in the module entitled Payment Methodology.
+In cost fields, plans must report the dollar amount paid to the pharmacy.

-For additional information see CMS guidance for reporting drug cost on the PDE record, "Modified Q&A Addressing Drug Costs Reported on Prescription Drug Events (PDEs)", issued on July 20, 2006.
+For additional information see the Q&A Addressing Drug Costs Reported on PDEs issued on May 19, 2006.